joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 });
 ```

+> > due to presenting the above code on a PDF, the select statement is split over two lines.
+In your code, it should be on one line.

 Notice how we use an inner join.
 This is because we want to get the course name.
 If we did not have this we would just have to display the course code (this would not mean much to an end user).

 Now we have injected the data into the view, we need to display it.
 Open the `views/students.ejs` file.
 The great thing about EJS is that we can use JavaScript in our views.
 This means we can use loops to iterate over our data.
 For example we can use the following code to iterate over our students array and out output a table row for each student: